logseq/docs/pages/Thing.md

 type:: [[Class]]
 url:: https://schema.org/Thing
-desc:: The simplest concept which all classes inherit from.
+description:: The simplest concept which all classes inherit from.